bay-ar4fah/Aradbase-sigma/README.md

 # Aradbase-Sigma

-Aradbase-Sigma is a research focused repository containing behavior-based Sigma rules developed from Aradbase-YARA malware detection research.
+Aradbase-Sigma is a repository containing behavior-based Sigma rules developed from Aradbase-YARA malware detection research.

 ---